joshuacano/tictactoe-clojure/README.md

 # Tic Tac Toe

 This is a clojure example of Tic Tac Toe, the user can play tic tac toe against the Computer.
-Unfortunately, the user is not allowed to win, so if you win, computers are gonna be so pissed.
+Unfortunately, the user is not allowed to win, so if you win, computers will revolt.
-All the computers, All of them.
+No Big deal.

 ## Layout